juliansommer/site/README.md

 # TODO

 - add more animations - when u scroll to see the skills, will animate in. same for projects and experience.
-- have /projects page and then /projects/[slug] page where it will have a detailed breakdown of the project. need a headless cms for that?